fed/blog/content/blog/mental-model-elm-architecture.md

 tags: elm
 ---

 If you, like me, are coming to Elm from Reactland, the Elm Architecture will feel familiar in some ways and weirdly strict in others.
-Figured I'd jot down some notes on what the main concepts are, how they compare to React, and how I think about the this.
+Figured I'd jot down some notes on what the main concepts are, how they compare to React, and how I think about this.

 ## The main concepts

 The Elm Architecture is a cycle with three main moving parts: a Model, a View, and an Update function.
 Model holds your app data.
 View takes that data and renders it as HTML.
 Update handles anything that happens and produces a new Model.
 That's it.

-When something happens in your app, it sends a message to Update, which returns a new Model, which causes View to re-render. it's a one way loop, every time, no exceptions.
+When something happens in your app, it sends a message to Update, which returns a new Model, which causes View to re-render.
+It's a one way loop, every time, no exceptions.

 ### Messages